DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 DIG at a glance: cooperative problem solving

 Problem setting.
-Cooperative problem solving is represented as a time-evolving causal interaction graph.
+Cooperative problem solving is represented as a time-evolving interaction graph.

 Dynamic Interaction Graph (DIG)

 DIG represents execution as a bipartite directed graph $G(t) = (\mathcal{V}_A(t) \cup \mathcal{V}_E(t),\, \mathcal{E}_G(t))$ with two node types: activation nodes $v \in \mathcal{V}_A$ (agent activations at logical time $t$) and event nodes $e \in \mathcal{V}_E$ (messages, artifacts, system events).
-Edges capture causal generation and delivery.
+Edges capture generation and delivery relationships.

 Canonical Rewrite Operators